ora0600/confluent-live-dr-demo/part3.md

 * 3 Producer
 ![producers](img/producer.png)

-* And we have clients for the cluster links running.
+* And we have clients for the cluster links running (test topic is mirrored).

 ## Active-Passive Cluster setup